Skip to contents

 Draw with contour lines above z dimension.

-We can add the training points to the plot.
+We can add the training points to the plot using method chaining.

 It is also possible to visualize classification tasks.
 We use the pima data set and impute the missing values.
 We select the features insulin and mass and train a support vector machine for classification.